klemola/matiasklemola.com/content/articles/typescript-union-types.md

 Now we have solid names for different outcomes.
 They should explain what we _want_ to model.
 We also have extra information associated with `Success` and `Failure` types.
 That will be useful later.

-Notice that we have a `type` attribute in all the type definitions. `Data` is a [tagged union](https://en.wikipedia.org/wiki/Tagged_union), also known as a discriminated union.
+Notice that we have a `type` attribute in all the type definitions. `Data` is a [tagged union], also known as a discriminated union.
 We need some kind of way to tell different options apart - a tag or a discriminator.
 It is possible in TypeScript by using literal string values as types.
 You might have seen this pattern already if you have written actions in `redux`.

 How does this help?
 See another example below: